cvat-ai/cvat/cvat/apps/documentation/user_guide.md

         ![](static/documentation/images/gif003.gif)

 ### Attribute Annotation mode (basics)
-Usage examples:
-- Edit attributes using keyboard with fast navigation between objects and frames.

 - In this Mode you can edit attributes with fast navigation between objects and frames using keyboard.
 Press ``Shift+Enter`` shortcut to enter AAMode.
 After that it is possible to change attributes using keyboard.